hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 Theme and purpose
 ------------------

-   *A website to document some tools I made for technical publication specialists.
+   *A website to document some tools I made for technical publication specialists, like a portfolio and download hub.
 The website showcases free tools that can be used in a variety of workflows.
 Users can use this site to automate processes, learn, or get inspiration to write their own CRUD tools.*

 I think this is useful because it helps others who don't have the time to dig into the *hours* of debugging required to write some of these tools, or those who may not have the programming background to do it themselves.